Tyrrrz/CliWrap/Readme.md

 ### Lazily mapping the result of an execution

 Additionally, you can transform the result of `CommandTask<T>` lazily with the help of `Select()` method.
-It works very similar to its LINQ equivalent.
+It works exactly like its LINQ equivalent.

 ```csharp
 // We're only interested in the exit code